yohanyee/brainfeed/README.md

 1. Clone this repository

     `git clone git@github.com:yohanyee/brainfeed.git`

 2. Activate the conda environment

     `conda activate brainfeed`

-3. Copy the `praw.ini` file to your config directory (see [https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html](https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html)) and then fill in the information.
+3. Copy the `praw.ini_TEMPLATE_DO_NOT_ENTER_INFO_HERE` file to your config directory and rename it to `praw.ini` (see [https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html](https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html)).
+Then, fill in your authentication information.
 Make sure to *not* have this publicly visible.

 ### Helpful links